isomerpages/moe-zhenghuasec/pages/2026 Secondary 1 Registration Exercise.md

 </p>
 <p>You can still register your appeal by submitting the online form linked
 in Section 4 of this Microsite.
-However, we are unlikely to take in students below the cut-off point as school admissions are based on merit.
+However, we are unlikely to take in students who do not meet the cut-off point as school admissions are based on merit.
 In the MOE Secondary One (S1) Posting Exercise, posting decisions are based on objective and transparent measures of academic merit, i.e. PSLE scores.
 Appeals that take place after the S1 Posting Exercise must be aligned to these principles, in order to be fair to the other admitted students.&nbsp;
 Students who would like to gain admission to a secondary school on the